U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 FOR FURTHER INFORMATION CONTACT:

-This proposed information collection was previously published in the Federal Register (80 FR 25313) on May 4, 2015, allowing for a 60-day comment period.
+CBP invites the general public and other Federal agencies to comment on the proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
+3501 et seq.).
+This proposed information collection was previously published in the Federal Register (Volume 83 FR Page 35674) on July 27, 2018, allowing for a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
-This process is conducted in accordance with 5 CFR 1320.10.
-CBP invites the general public and other Federal agencies to comment on proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (Pub.
-L. 104-13; 44 U.S.C.
-3507).
-The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden, including the use of automated collection techniques or the use of other forms of information technology; and (e) the annual costs to respondents or record keepers from the collection of information (total capital/startup costs and operations and maintenance costs).
-The comments that are submitted will be summarized and included in the CBP request for OMB approval.
+This process is conducted in accordance with 5 CFR 1320.8.
+Written comments and suggestions from the public and affected agencies should address one or more of the following four points: (1) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility; (2) the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used; (3) suggestions to enhance the quality, utility, and clarity of the information to be collected; and (4) suggestions to minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.
+The comments that are submitted will be summarized and included in the request for approval.
 All comments will become a matter of public record.
-In this document, CBP is soliciting comments concerning the following information collection:

 Title: Visa Waiver Program Carrier Agreement.

 Current Actions: This submission is being made to extend the expiration date with a decrease in burden hours due to updated agency estimates on respondents.
 There is no change to information collected or to CBP Form I-775.Start Printed Page 56861

 Type of Review: Extension (without change).